EGI-Federation/documentation/content/en/about/contributing/style/_index.md

-Blocks with in-line HTML tags should be preceded by a HTML comment starting with [markdownlint-disable](https://github.com/DavidAnson/markdownlint#configuration) to disable the `no-inline-html` check.
+Blocks with in-line HTML tags should be preceded by a HTML comment starting with [markdownlint-disable](https://github.com/DavidAnson/markdownlint#configuration) to disable the `no-inline-html` check, as in the following example:

-In the following example two checks are disabled at the same time: `line-length` and `no-inline-html`:

 <!-- markdownlint-disable line-length no-inline-html -->